rootstrap/react-native-use-styles/USER_GUIDE.md

 }
 ```

-The `s` function will always return the same cached array, to avoid re-renders, and re-transformation for the `color:purple`.
+The `s` function will always return the same cached styles object, to avoid re-renders, and re-transformation for the `color:purple`.
 In this case, the result will be:

 ```js
 import useStyles from './my-namespaced-styles';